richeney/lighthouse/README.md

 This is just to illustrate the authorisations as a list and throw in a few variants for built in role and security principals.

-If you don't have a service principal then you can create one in the service provider context by loggin in and then running `az ad sp create-for-rbac --name http://billingreader --skip-assignment`.
+If you don't have a service principal then you can create one in the service provider context by logging in and then running `az ad sp create-for-rbac --name http://billingreader --skip-assignment`.
 (The last switch skips the standard Contributor at subscription scope RBAC assignment.)

 ## Demoing

 Works great with multiple virtual desktops, so you can visually slide between the service provider world and the customer world.
+Otherwise go slow and make sure everyone knows where they are as it can be confusing skipping around too much.

 ### Service Provider